Trauma And Fracture

 If you drop something on your foot or experience a sports-related injury, you’re at risk of trauma and fracture.
-At Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, skilled foot and ankle surgeon Marc House, DPM, provides specialized treatment for foot and ankle trauma and fractures.
+At Kinetic Foot and Ankle Clinic in Greenwood Village, Colorado, skilled foot and ankle surgeons provide specialized treatment for foot and ankle trauma and fractures.
 To schedule an appointment today, call the office and speak with a friendly staff member, or book a consultation online.

 What are trauma and fracture?